Containment: Alternative strategies

 There were three alternative policies to containment under discussion in the late 1940s.
 The first was a return to isolationism, minimizing American involvement with the rest of the world, a policy that was supported by conservative Republicans, especially from the Midwest, including former President Herbert Hoover and Senator Robert A. Taft.
-However, many other Republicans, led by Senator Arthur H. Vandenberg, said that policy had helped cause World War II and so was too dangerous to revive.
+However Arthur H. Vandenberg, said that policy had helped cause World War II and so was too dangerous to revive.

 The second policy was a continuation of the détente policies that aimed at friendly relationships with the Soviet Union, especially trade.
 Roosevelt had been the champion of détente, but he was dead, and most of his inner circle had left the government by 1946.
 The chief proponent of détente was Henry Wallace, a former vice president and the Secretary of Commerce under Truman.
 Wallace's position was supported by far-left elements of the CIO, but they were purged in 1947 and 1948.
 Wallace ran against Truman on the Progressive Party ticket in 1948, but his campaign was increasingly dominated by Communists, which helped to discredit détente.

 The third policy was rollback, an aggressive effort to undercut or destroy the Soviet Union itself.
 Military rollback against the Soviet Union was proposed by James Burnham and other conservative strategists in the late 1940s.
 After 1954, Burnham and like-minded strategists became editors and regular contributors to William F. Buckley Jr.'s National Review magazine.

 Truman himself adopted a rollback strategy in the Korean War after the success of the Inchon landings in September 1950, only to reverse himself after the Chinese counterattack two months later and revert to containment.
 General Douglas MacArthur called on Congress to continue the rollback policy, but Truman fired him for insubordination.

 Under President Dwight D. Eisenhower, a rollback strategy was considered against communism in Eastern Europe from 1953 to 1956.
 Eisenhower agreed to a propaganda campaign to roll back the influence of communism psychologically, but he refused to intervene in the 1956 Hungarian Revolution, mainly for fear that it would cause World War III.
 Since late 1949, when the Soviets had successfully tested an atomic bomb, they had been known to possess nuclear weapons.